matthewjosephtaylor/mjt-thoughts/art/all-art-contextual.md

 etc... (hopefully you get the point)

-'Right' depends on context, but also critically depends on _what possibilities_ exist, and what _constraints_ (limits) one is working under and I will claim is always a _subjective_ choice.
+'Right' depends on context, but also critically depends on _what possibilities_ exist, and what _constraints_ (limits) one is working under which I will claim is always a _subjective_ choice.

 ## Questions and Answers